kristinamancini/kristinamancini/README.md

-### Hi, I’m Kristina! 👋
+### Hi! 👋

 ---

+Hello!
+My name is Kristina.
 I am interested in full stack development, technical writing, and contributing to open source.
 I have experience using Java and Python.
-I am learning web development and contributing to open source.
+I am learning web development and open source.
 In my downtime, I love taking pictures and gaming!

 <br>